Kraftwerk: Influence and legacy

 Kraftwerk inspired many acts from other styles and genres, along with having their work been repeatedly sampled.
 David Bowie's "V-2 Schneider", from the 1977's "Heroes" album, was a tribute to Florian Schneider.
 Post-punk bands Joy Division and New Order were heavily influenced by the band.
 Joy Division frontman Ian Curtis was a fan, and showed his colleagues records that would influence their music.
 New Order also sampled "Uranium" in its biggest hit "Blue Monday".
 Siouxsie and the Banshees recorded a cover of "Hall of Mirrors" on their 1987 album Through the Looking Glass, which was lauded by Ralf Hütter: "In general, we consider cover versions as an appreciation of our work.
 The version of 'Hall of Mirrors' by Siouxsie and the Banshees is extraordinary, just like the arrangements of Alexander Bălănescu for his Balanescu Quartet release [of Possessed, 1992].
 We also like the album El Baile Alemán of Señor Coconut a lot."
 Members of Blondie have admitted on several occasions that Kraftwerk were an important reference for their sound by the time they were working on their third album Parallel Lines.
 The worldwide hit "Heart of Glass" turned radically from an initial reggae-flavoured style to its distinctive electronic sound in order to imitate the technological approach of Kraftwerk's albums and adapt it to a disco concept.
 Simple Minds and U2 each recorded cover versions of "Neon Lights"; Simple Minds' version was included on their 2001 all-covers album Neon Lights, and U2 included "Neon Lights" as the B-side of their 2004 single "Vertigo".
 LCD Soundsystem's "Get Innocuous!" is built on a sample of "The Robots".
 Rammstein covered Kraftwerk's song "Das Modell", releasing it as a non-album single in 1997.
-John Frusciante cited the group's ability to experiment of as an inspiration when working in a recording studio.
+John Frusciante cited the group's ability to experiment as an inspiration when working in a recording studio.

 In 1989, a sped up version of Kraftwerk's song "Electric Café" began appearing as the theme song for a series of sketches on Saturday Night Live called "Sprockets", a German television spoof by Mike Myers.
 A 1996 episode of sitcom Father Ted briefly featured a live musical performance by "Fr.
 Tiernan, Fr.
 Rafter, Fr.
 Cafferty and Fr.
 Leonard", whose music and stage presence are heavily inspired by Kraftwerk.
 The 1998 comedy The Big Lebowski features a fictional band called Autobahn, a parody of Kraftwerk and their 1974 record Autobahn.

 In January 2018, BBC Radio 4 broadcast the 30-minute documentary Kraftwerk: Computer Love, which examined "how Kraftwerk's classic album Computer World has changed people's lives."

-In October 2019, Kraftwerk were nominated for induction into the Rock and Roll Hall of Fame for 2020.
+In October 2019, Kraftwerk was nominated for induction into the Rock and Roll Hall of Fame for 2020.
 On 12 May 2021, Kraftwerk were announced as an official inductee into the Hall, for the class of 2021.